buildtesters/buildtest/docs/gettingstarted/additionalfeatures.rst

 ----------------------------------------

-The ``buildtest cd`` command can be used to change directory to root of test given a test name for the **last test run**.
+The ``buildtest cd`` command can be used to change directory to root of test given a test name.
 The change will be applied to your shell upon completion of command.
-Let's assume we want to change directory to root of test ``exit1_pass`` we can do this as follows
+Let's assume we want to change directory to root of test ``exit1_pass`` we can do this as
+follows:

 .. code-block:: console

     $ buildtest cd exit1_pass
-    Changing directory to root of test: exit1_pass
+    Changing directory to root of test: exit1_pass/8c4b6ac9-e94e-40d9-8d96-7aaa3a5d3723

     $ pwd
-    /Users/siddiq90/Documents/GitHubDesktop/buildtest/var/tests/generic.local.sh/pass_returncode/exit1_pass/409886f5
+    /Users/siddiq90/Documents/GitHubDesktop/buildtest/var/tests/generic.local.sh/pass_returncode/exit1_pass/8c4b6ac9

+In this previous example, buildtest will use the **latest** run for test ``exit1_pass`` and switch directory to root of test.

 We can confirm this directory is from the latest run by running the following command.
 The ``testroot`` is a property in the report table that can be fetch via ``--format`` field.
 The ``--latest`` option will fetch